THE new baseline global land cover product

 The WorldCover project is split into 2 phases.
 The first phase, which covered a time span of 12 months from (August 2019 – August 2020), focused on the production of the 10% prototype maps.
 Now, we’re in the middle of phase 2 and fully focusing on the finetuning of the classification algorithms and the development of the production system.

 In a few weeks, we will start the production of the global land cover map, followed by an independent validation of the product.
-Once this is all done, expected this summer, the WorldCover global land cover map at 10 m resolution will be available free of charge to the entire community.
+Once this is all done, the WorldCover global land cover map at 10 m resolution will be available free of charge to the entire community.
 So, stay tuned for more!

 The WorldCover consortium consists of a group of highly experienced European service providers and research organizations, covering all relevant aspects of land cover mapping.
 VITO (Belgium) is the prime contractor of the WorldCover consortium together with Brockmann Consult (Germany), CS SI (France), Gamma Remote Sensing AG (Switzerland), International Institute for Applied Systems Analysis (Austria) and Wageningen University (The Netherlands).
 They have a long track record of collaboration in diverse European and ESA projects, as well as the Copernicus Land and Climate Change Services.